 Mailchimp is a cloud-based platform that helps any-sized business automate and manage marketing campaigns across different email clients.
 It provides AI-powered tools to put your email’s audience at front and centre, with trigger and behaviour-based responses, professional templates, targeted ad campaigns, and, at the end of it all, reports and analytics.

 The best automation tools are flexible and simple.
 They fit around your business, rather than you having to fit your business around them.
 Some processes need to remain personal to some extent, but some can receive the full robot treatment.
-Either way, sales automation helps you do more, with less.
+Either way, sales automation helps you do more, with less and shorten your sales cycle.

 Embrace the robots, they just want to help.